Research history of Tylosaurus: T. saskatchewanensis

 In 1995, the Royal Saskatchewan Museum excavated a partial skeleton first discovered a year prior by a local farmer from a hill located northwest of Herbert Ferry, at the Lake Diefenbaker, Saskatchewan.
-The skeleton was found articulated and consists of a "moderately complete" skull, a largely complete vertebral column, limb bones, and bones of a smaller mosasaur as stomach content; it was curated into the museum as RSM P2588.1 and nicknamed "Omācīw" (meaning "hunter" in Cree).
+The specimen, originating from the Bearpaw Formation and recovered in articulation, includes a "moderately complete" skull, a largely complete vertebral column, limb bones, and remains of a smaller mosasaur as stomach content; it was curated into the museum as RSM P2588.1 and nicknamed "Omācīw" (meaning "hunter" in Cree).
 In 2006, Timon Bullard of the University of Alberta studied the specimen in his Master of Science thesis.
 At the time, the Omācīw fossil was still in preparation and Bullard was only able to examine the right side of the skull.
 However, he identified that the fossil represented a new species of Tylosaurus and suggested that it be named Tylosaurus saskatchewanensis in reference to the original province of its discovery.
 Bullard's thesis was never published but subsequently published studies recognized T. saskatchewanensis as a valid species despite technically never having been formally described.
 In 2018, Bullard co-authored a multi-author study led by Jiménez-Huidobro which formally described Omācīw, which by then was more fully prepared, and confirmed its identity as a distinct species.
+The following year, Jiménez-Huidobro and Caldwell noted that the now dubious species T. neumilleri shows strong anatomical similarities with T. saskatchewanensis and T. pembinensis.
+Based on this observation, Zietlow, Polcyn, and Ronald S. Tykoski subsequently suggested that the former two species could eventually be recognised as junior synonyms of T. pembinensis according to the ICZN's principle of priority.

 T. 'borealis

 In 2020, the MS thesis of Samuel Garvey of the University of Cincinnati was published.
 The thesis focused on TMP 2014.011.0001, a Tylosaurus fossil in the collections of the Royal Tyrrell Museum consisting of a partial snout and a fragment of the right mandible.
-The specimen was found around 55 km northeast of Grande Prairie, Alberta; during the Cretaceous this locality was located at around 62° N, making the fossil the northernmost known occurrence of Tylosaurus and one of the few known occasions of a mosasaur existing in boreal climates.
+The specimen was found around 55 km northeast of Grande Prairie, Alberta, within the fossil deposits of the Puskwaskau Formation.
+During the Cretaceous, this locality was located at around 62°N, making the fossil the northernmost known occurrence of Tylosaurus and one of the few known occasions of a mosasaur existing in boreal climates.
 Moreover, the morphology of TMP 2014.011.0001 was recognized as very distinct from other Tylosaurus species.
 For example, it exhibited paedomorphosis in its teeth, which were slender and designed for piercing prey (contrary to the more robust cutting-specialized teeth of typical Tylosaurus species), a trait likely retained from juveniles.
 The uniqueness of the specimen led to the conclusion that it was a new species, which Garvey subsequently proposed that it be named Tylosaurus borealis in reference to its northernly occurrence.